 All information in this article is solely the opinion of the author and is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-The appendix is an interesting little organ located in the lower right quadrant of the abdomen, close to the right hip bone.
-It is sort of an extension of the lower left side of the large intestine, also called the cecum.
+Definition.
+The appendix is a small organ located in the lower right quadrant of the abdomen, close to the right hip bone.
+It is attached to the bottom of the ascending colon, in the area called the cecum.
 The appendix is about three to four inches long and about ¼ to ½ inch wide.
 It is sometimes called the vermiform appendix, which means that it looks something like a little worm.

 Function of the Appendix.
-Doctors disagree on the function of the appendix.
-However, it contains a large mass of lymphoid tissue.
-Therefore, it may function as part of the lymphatic system of the body.
+The appendix contains a large mass of lymphoid tissue.
+It functions as part of the lymphatic system of the body.
 It helps control infection in the large intestine.
 It also secretes enzymes that assist digestion and stool formation in the large intestine

 The lymphatic system is a secondary circulatory system in which a whitish fluid called lymph drains away from all the organs of the body.
 Lymph is rich in white blood cells called lymphocytes, whose function is to engulf and destroy many kinds of bacteria, viruses and other cellular debris.

 The lymphatic system of drainage helps prevent the spread of infection through the body and is a critical part of the immune response of the body.

 This is inflammation and infection in the appendix.
 It may require surgery if the appendix ruptures, spewing germs throughout the intestinal cavity.

 Appendicitis does not occur if one follows a complete development program with a diet high in the proper cooked vegetables.

 Causes.
 The main reason that appendicitis occurs is that most people’s large intestine is literally a cesspool of partially digested food mixed with disease-causing bacteria and viruses.
 The underlying cause for this is impaired health due often to one’s diet, eating habits and lifestyle.